Skelmis/Discord-Anti-Spam/readme.md

 - Test Driven -> CI with Travis

 Testing is done at python3.8 and above, due to the usage of unittest.IsolatedAsyncioTestCase which is not available at lower python versions.
+The package itself however, should work with any version of discord.py rewrite and above.

 ---